-I touched on my trip to Campania briefly in an earlier blog about Lake County.
-Campania is the eastern coastal region of Italy set against the Tyrrhenian Sea.
-Campania is a beautiful and picturesque place and is most often remembered for the stunning white blue seas and cliffs of the Amalfi Coast.
-I drove through the province on the winding coastal roads on the way to Tuscany.
-It was stunning; I vividly remember the bright green grass, rolling hills, salty sea air, and the scent of Sorrento Lemons.The ragged hillsides were reminiscent of winding stairways with terraced vineyards trellised on high wires to keep the hot, sea breezes at bay.
-The view of the three Islands Ischia, Procida and Capri was breathtaking.
+Campania’s views were stunning to say the least.
+I vividly recall the bright green grass, rolling hills, salty sea air, and the zesty scent of Sorrento Lemons.The ragged hillsides are like winding stairways with terraced vineyards trellised on high wires to keep the hot, sea breezes at bay.
+The view of the three islands, Ischia, Procida and Capri, was breathtaking.
 I spent most of this drive hanging out the window of the car taking pictures and of course tasting wine.
 The lovely thirst quenching wines and dramatic views stole my heart.
 I joked with my friend and tour guide Giancarlo that I would retire there someday.
-Now let’s dive into what makes this region so unique and special.